organicmaps/organicmaps.github.io/content/donate/index.md

 ## How to donate?

-There are many ways to donate to the project:

 {{ donate_buttons(lang='en') }}

 Recurring donations are the best way to ensure a relatively stable income for